grwlf/uru/README.md

          change the resources.
       3. GNU Make evaluates either Makefile or Makefile.devel and builds the library and the test executable.
-  * src/NivoSlider is the hardest case, since it requires $(window).load() event handler and uses tricky urls inside it's CSS.
+  * src/NivoSlider is the hardest control to maintain, since it requires different styles, images and unusual $(window).load() event handler and uses tricky urls inside it's CSS.
   * [Main function](https://github.com/grwlf/uru/blob/master/test/Test1.ur) ends
     with a smile :)

+TODO
+====

+  * Split Uru into several libraries, one library per control
+  * Pass more options from UrWeb into JS.
+Currently, almost all options are hardcoded.
+  * More controls?